LCR-BCCRC/lcr-modules/README.md

 If you feel comfortable with the above steps, consider reading through the suggestions laid out in [Advanced Usage](#advanced-usage).

-## Available Modules

-### Module levels
+## Module levels

 The modules are organized into levels.
 Briefly, level-1 modules process the raw sequencing data, generally producing FASTQ or BAM files that serve as input for the next level.
 In turn, level-2 modules perform sample-level analyses, such as variant calling and gene expression quantification.
 Level-3 modules aggregate the sample-specific output and generally perform cohort-wide analyses, such as the identification of sifgnificantly mutated genes.
 Finally, the fourth level corresponds to the analyses that are project-specific and are meant to ask specific questions of the data.
 These are the analyses you ideally want to spend your time on.
 See the figure below for examples.

 ![Module Levels](images/module_levels.png)

-### Level-1 modules

-- None

-### Level-2 modules

-- Manta

-### Level-3 modules

-- None

-### Level-4 modules

-- Sadly, we can't automate your PhD.

 ## Samples Table

-This section is a human-friendly summary of what is described in the base schema (see `lcr-modules/schemas/base.yaml`).
+This section is a human-friendly summary of what is described in the base schema (see `lcr-modules/schemas/base-1.0.yaml`).
 In case of any discrepancies, the schema file takes precedence.
 The samples table can be stored on disk using any column delimiter, but `oncopipe` expects tab-delimited files by default.

 ### Entity–relationship model